briandrum/codes.forchagrin.com/_chapters/chapter-941-use-of-public-ways-for-small-cell-wireless-facilities-and-wireless-support-structures.md

-        2. _(ii)_ The name, address and telephone number of the local officer, agent or employee responsible for the accuracy of the Facilities Operator’s registration statement and available at all reasonable times to be notified in case of emergency.
+        2. _(ii)_ The name, address and telephone number of the local officer, agent or employee responsible for the accuracy of the Facilities Operator's registration statement and available at all reasonable times to be notified in case of emergency.

         3. _(iii)_ Evidence that the Facilities Operator is in compliance with